 NGOs delivering aid are expected to screen individuals in line with conditional clauses in certain grant agreements signed with their official donors.
 Screening, however, is not simply a risk mitigating measure in the context of anti-money laundering (AML) and counter-terrorism financing (CTF), but it can also be considered a data processing operation as long as organisations subscribe to tech solutions providing access to consolidated databases (sanctions lists, etc).
 As such, it should be clearly communicated to concerned individuals – if not to the general public – by providing enough information “in a concise, transparent, intelligible and easily accessible form, using clear and plain language” as prescribed by GDPR Article 12(1) in line with the general transparency principle Article 5(1).
 Publicly available privacy notices, however, rarely mention it.

-The purpose of the workshop is to facilitate a discussion on relevant data protection issues focusing on the principle of transparency, right to information and data subjects’ reasonable expectations.
-Practitioners are invited to participate in co-creating knowledge on this subject by sharing their experiences and the dilemmas they face.
+The purpose of the workshop was to facilitate a discussion on relevant data protection issues focusing on the principle of transparency, right to information and data subjects’ reasonable expectations.
+Practitioners were invited to participate in co-creating knowledge on this subject by sharing their experiences and the dilemmas they face.